 We think the EufyCam 2 is a pretty good buy for the quality and security features.
 It keeps all your footage secure, it’s easy to set up and use, and you don’t have to pay for a monthly subscription plan.

 Features: The EufyCam 2 has decent features for the price, including HD resolution and human detection.
 Just know the human detection doesn’t work as well at night.

-Pricing: The EufyCam 2 costs a few hundred dollars up front, but it’s cheaper than similar models by other brands.
+Pricing: The EufyCam 2 costs a little more than $100 upfront, but it’s cheaper than similar models by other brands.
 You also don’t have to pay an extra monthly subscription fee for storage or features.

 Home automation: The EufyCam 2 works with Alexa and Google plus Apple HomeKit.